TutorialsLast Updated May 6, 20249 min read

 Note: CircleCI orbs are reusable packages of YAML configurations that condense multiple lines of code into a single one: python: circleci/python@2.1.1.
 You may need to enable organization settings (if you are the administrator) or request permission from your organization’s CircleCI admin to allow the use of third party orbs in the CircleCI dashboard.

-After setting up the configuration, push your configuration to GitHub.
-CircleCI will automatically start building your project.
+After setting up the configuration, add a commit and then push your project to GitHub

 Excellent!